GiacomoMaletto/RPP/jlamp/review-followup.md

 **General remark.** The length of the text has grown mainly because:
 - we answered referee's observations and questions exhaustively;

-- we reformatted the text in few points, to make it more readable;
+- we reformatted the text in few points, to make it more readable, sometimes adding itemize environment;

 - we added a new figure, again to ease readability;